Zodijackyl98/afterburner-data-analyzer/README.md

 A comprehensive Python-based tool for analyzing CPU and GPU performance data from MSI Afterburner logs.
 This tool provides detailed visualizations and statistics for system monitoring data, perfect for gamers, overclockers, and system performance enthusiasts.

+#### Reminder
+ Make sure to enable logging parameters under monitoring section in the MSI Afterburner app and double check whether **log history to file** option is marked during recording process.

 ## Features

 ###  CPU Analysis